-Large sets of data used in analyzing the past so that future prediction is done are called Big Data.
+Large sets of data used in analyzing the past, so that future prediction is done are called Big Data.
 The main concepts of these are volume, velocity, and variety so that any data is processed easily.
-Both structured and unstructured data are processed which is not done using traditional data processing methods.
+Both structured and unstructured data are processed, which is not done using traditional data processing methods.
 It provides information needed for anyone from the streams of data processing.
-This is used in research, analytics, medical field, education and the places where huge data is processed.
+This is used in research, analytics, the medical field, education and the places where huge data is processed.
 It is evolved from social media, machine data, and transactional data.

 Understanding the V’s of Big Data

 Handling and processing a large amount of data is a common problem.
 It makes use of other technologies such as Hadoop, Apache Spark, and HDFS to perform the tasks at ease.

 Organizations collect data at high speed to process instant outcomes.
 It can cope up with this to provide seamless processing and results.
 Stock exchanges and Weather reports are some of the real-time examples.